YunoHost/doc/whatsyunohost.md

 The most interesting thing about this system is that **web applications benefits from the LDAP** through the SSO (Single Sign On), which authenticate server's users in every installed apps at the same time.

-You may be interessed in reading the [packaging documentation](/packaging_apps) and the [SSOwat Github page](https://github.com/Kloadut/SSOwat) to go further.
+You may be interessed in reading the [packaging documentation](/packaging_apps) and the [SSOwat GitHub page](https://github.com/Kloadut/SSOwat) to go further.

 ### Origin